nigelhorne/NJH-Snippets/README.md

 Use addresses in a Gedcom to generate addresses to test Geo::Coder::Free:

-## whosonfirst-download
+## wof-bundle-download

-Download and unback the latest files from https://dist.whosonfirst.org/bundles/
+Download and unpack the latest files from https://dist.whosonfirst.org/bundles/

+## wof-sqlite-download

+Download and unpack the latest files from https://dist.whosonfirst.org/sqlite/

 # LICENSE AND COPYRIGHT